-1. CS# must be driven high if chip is not selected.
-Please don't leave CS# floating any time after power is on.

-2. If IO2/IO3 is unused, it must be driven high by the host, or an external pull-up resistor must be placed on the PCB in order to avoid allowing IO2/IO3 input to float.
+- 1. CS# must be driven high if chip is not selected.
+Please don't leave CS# floating any time after power is on. - 2.
+If WP# or HOLD# are unused, they must be driven high by the host, or an external pull-up resistor must be placed on the PCB in order to avoid allowing the WP# or HOLD# input to float.